xizon/poemkit/README.md

 * Base Environment: TypeScript 4.x.x + Babel 7.x.x + Webpack 5.x.x
+* Provides a variety of pre-built UI components such as structured layout objects and UI controls
+* Accessible URL, Technical SEO, and making your site search engine friendly with React Helmet
 * Integrate development, debugging, bundle, and deployment in one
 * Not a JavaScript framework
 * No jQuery & Does not bind any tool libraries
 * Server-Side Rendering (SSR) Support
 * Components are separated, you can use any UI component (such as Ant Design)
 * Styling React Components in Sass/SCSS
-* Provides a common web page components and layouts
 * Automatically bundle and generate independent core CSS and JS files
 * Project supports automatic deployments from a number of repository hosting services via pm2
 * ✂️ Pluggable: The default components import some third-party plug-ins, such as  grid system of Bootstrap 4, GSAP animation library, FontAwesome icon library, 3D engine, etc., so that you can quickly expand your website (Support on-demand configuration)